liufuyang/liufuyang.github.io/_posts/2019-11-02-java-profiler.markdown

 ssh onto your production instances you can easily do some profiling with those tools.

-However here is some major comparisons in my opinion:
+However here is some major differences in my opinion:
 * JFR seems only working for Java 11 applications
-* Java-Async-Profiler works for both Java 8 and 11, but it seems provides less info then JFR.
+* Java-Async-Profiler works for both Java 8 and 11, but it seems provides less info than JFR.

 ## JFR
 Firstly you need a tool called JMC to view JFR results, and I